Accelerate Burn Healing with Fish Skin

 Accelerate healing & reduce complications [1-3]

-reduce patient length of stay [4,5]
+Reduce patient length of stay [4,5]

 Regenerate organized tissue & help minimize scarring [6-8]